What We’re Watching

 PFAS reduction efforts active at federal and state levels

 Per- and polyfluoroalkyl (PFAS), or so called “forever chemicals,” are increasingly the focus of federal and state reduction efforts and outright bans.
-The chemicals are used widely in nonstick, water- and grease-resistant products, and some firefighting foams.
+Nonstick, water- and grease-resistant products, refrigeration and some firefighting foams all use the chemicals.

-- The Complex Article Coalition overview of current PFAS legislation at the international federal and state level is updated monthly and helps members keep track of myriad state activities.
+- The Complex Products Manufacturers Coalition overview of current PFAS legislation at the international federal and state level is updated monthly and helps members keep track of myriad state activities.

 EPA provides HFC phasedown data